precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 </div>

 The output for parallel solvers is slightly more complex.
-After the name of the event, the table contains three block, each containing the sum, count, mean, min, and max runtime for a specific rank.
+After the name of the event, the table contains three blocks, each containing the sum, count, mean, min, and max runtime for a specific rank.

-1. the first block displays the primary rank (0)
+1. The first block displays the primary rank (0).
-2. the second block displays the secondary rank which spend the least total time in `advance`
+2. The second block displays the secondary rank which spent the least total time in `advance`.
-3. the third block displays the secondary rank which spend the most total time in `advance`
+3. The third block displays the secondary rank which spent the most total time in `advance`.

 <div style="display:block;overflow-x:auto" markdown="1">